 It was eventually filled with sand, and the miniature golf course was constructed.

 The Plunge building was remodeled, along with the Casino building, not long after our game.
-I crawled around under the Casino, measuring piles, beams and girders prior to construction, and eventually drew the structural drawings, which included a new two-story miniature golf course.
+I crawled around under the Casino, measuring piles, beams and girders for the structural engineer, and eventually drew the structural drawings, which included a new two-story miniature golf course.

 That was the slogan my father, who was writing commercials for a local television station, offered the owner of a dry cleaning service in San Jose, who was celebrating his 25th year in business.
 Rejected!